pavankothawade/Aladdin-2D-Game/User-stories.md

 3. As an obstacle in the game, I will prevent Aladdin to go further as I don’t want him to reach destination.
 4. As a developer of the game, I should be able to develop a game which is clear and understandable, so that the player can play the game well.

 # User stories:
 1. As a player in the game, I want to know my score so that I know how close I am to my goal.
-2. As a player in the game, I want to be able to identify the hurdles correctly and avoid them.
+2. As a player in the game, I want to be able to identify the hurdles so that I can avoid them.
-3. As a player in the game, I should hear music to understand whether I am still in the game.
+3. As a player in the game, I should hear music so that user enjoys the game experience.
+4. As a player in the game, I should be able to grab bonus object so that my points get increased.
-4. As a player in the game, I need to see Genie and Jasmine at the end of the game.
+5. As a player in the game, I need to see Genie and Jasmine at the end of the game.
-5. As an actor in the game, I should be able to navigate through the obstacles.
+6. As an actor in the game, I should be able to navigate through the obstacles.
-6. As a player in the game, I should understand the rules.
+7. As a player in the game, I should understand the rules.
-7. As a hurdle in the game, I should be able to end the game as soon as the player lands on me.
+8. As a hurdle in the game, I should be able to end the game as soon as the player lands on me.
-8. As an actor in the game, I should be able to move using an input interface.
+9. As an actor in the game, I should be able to move using an input interface.
-9. As a developer of the game, I should ensure the audio is designed.
+10. As a developer of the game, I should ensure the audio is designed.
-10. As a developer of the game, I should ensure the characters are well defined.
+11. As a developer of the game, I should ensure the characters are well defined.
-11. As a developer of the game, I must design the controls and the interface to be used.
+12. As a developer of the game, I must design the controls and the interface to be used.
-12. As a developer of the game, I must ensure the display is clear and understandable.
+13. As a developer of the game, I must ensure the display is clear and understandable.
-13. As a developer of the game, I must ensure all works well when different parts are integrated.
+14. As a developer of the game, I must ensure all works well when different parts are integrated.